Ryanc8401/about-me/README.md

 # **Ryan Chen**
 ## _Student_
-**High School of Telecommunication of Arts and Technology**
+### **High School of Telecommunication of Arts and Technology**

 ryanc8401@hstat.org

-> Ryan Chen currently stuyding in the High School of Telecommunication of Arts and Technology.
+> Ryan Chen is currently stuyding in the High School of Telecommunication of Arts and Technology.
 I enjoy eating, sleeping, and playing games.

 Schedule